 For your reference, we have tried to answer some common questions and provide more information about WIC below.

-If you want to learn more about how you can increase your participation in the WIC program or how Clement Pappas can make your participation in the WIC program easier, please contact your Clement Pappas Sales Representative.
+If you want to learn more about how you can increase your participation in the WIC program or how Lassonde Pappas can make your participation in the WIC program easier, please contact your Lassonde Pappas Sales Representative.

 - What is WIC?